 Under the LLCAs relating to AFHC (the "AFHC LLCA") and Arena Origination (the "Arena Origination LLCA") each dated as of August 31, 2015, BP LLC was also provided with rights to acquire an equity ownership position in each of AFHC and Arena Origination.
 The funds invested by Westaim in AFHC (through Arena Finance) and Arena Origination (through WOH) was provided at a purchase price of \$10.00 per membership unit.
-Under the AFHC LLCA and the Arena Origination LLCA, BP LLC was provided with Class M units ("Class M Units") of each of AFHC and Arena Origination designed to be economically-equivalent to options to acquire fully participating membership units of each of AFHC and Arena Origination representing 20% of the undiluted membership units (16.67% on a fully-diluted basis).
-The Class M Units of each of AFHC and Arena Origination are divided into four equal classes exercisable at conversion prices \$10.40, \$12.90, \$15.40 and \$17.90, respectively.
-Each class of Class M Units is also divided into five tranches, the first of which vested on August 31, 2016 and the remainder of which vest equally on August 31, 2017, 2018, 2019 and 2020.
+Under the AFHC LLCA and the Arena Origination LLCA, BP LLC was provided with Class M units ("Class M Units") of each of AFHC and Arena Origination designed to be economically-equivalent to options to acquire fully participating membership units of each of AFHC and Arena Origination representing 20.0% of the undiluted membership units (16.67% on a fully-diluted basis).
+The Class M Units of AFHC are divided into four equal classes exercisable at conversion prices \$10.40, \$12.90, \$15.40 and \$17.90, respectively.
+The Class M Units of Arena Origination are divided into four equal classes exercisable at conversion prices of \$9.47, \$11.97, \$14.47 and \$16.97, respectively.
+Each class of Class M Units is also divided into five tranches, the first of which vested on August 31, 2016, the second of which vested on August 31, 2017 and the remainder of which vest equally on August 31, 2018, 2019 and 2020.